VanIseghemThomas/OpenCortex/README.md

 - Getting access to your backup to keep it yourself.

-- Deleting presets from another device (Does not yet update in the UI but I know why, still has to be confirmed working)
+- Deleting / adding presets from another device without reboot.

-- Detecting preset changes and which one is loaded.
+- Detecting preset switches and which one is loaded.

 - Calibrating / testing the touchscreen